renzmann/renzmann.github.io/content/posts/emacs-eglot-pyrightconfig.md

 both of `lsp-mode` and `eglot` with the [python-lsp-server](https://github.com/python-lsp/python-lsp-server), however I've landed on `eglot` +
 `pyright` for a few reasons:

+1.  `eglot` requires zero configuration to work over Tramp, unlike `lsp-mode`.
-1. Fewest number of Tramp hangs.
+2. Fewest number of Tramp hangs.
 This _could_ just be a symptom of my particular setup, though.
-2.  `eglot` will have built-in support in future Emacs versions.
+3.  `eglot` will have built-in support in future Emacs versions.
 This may or may not be worth a damn to other Emacs users.
-3.  `pyright` has been strictly faster at error checking and diagnostic updates as compared to `python-language-server` in the machines I'm using.
+4.  `pyright` has been strictly faster at error checking and diagnostic updates as compared to `python-language-server` in the machines I'm using.

 One hiccup remained though: `pyright` is typically a system or user installation, not